How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 The One-Inch Scale

-When we say a drawing is “to scale,” what we mean is that one unit of measurement on the paper equals one unit of measurement in real life.
-For example, 1 inch on paper can represent 1 foot in real life.
+For example: 1 inch on paper can represent 1 foot in real life.
 This would be called one-inch (1”) scale.
 One-inch scale is also sometimes represented as a ratio.
 This ratio is written as “1:12”, because 1 inch on paper = 1 foot (or 12 inches) in real life.

 The Quarter-Inch Scale